pixielabs/cavy-app/docs/getting-started/installing.md

 ---

-_To help you get started Cavy provides a command-line interface (called cavy-cli) which makes it easier to get set up and run your tests.
-You can't use the CLI if you use Expo.
-In which case, skip the CLI installation step and just install `cavy`._
+_To help you get started Cavy provides a command-line interface (called cavy-cli) which makes it easier to get set up and run your tests._

+_You can also run Cavy tests without cavy-cli.
+In which case, skip the CLI installation step and just install cavy.
+You may want to do this if:_

+- _You're using Expo (not currently supported via the CLI)_
+- _You're integrating Cavy with your own custom reporting (e.g. [Cavy Native Reporter](../guides/cavy-native-reporter/installing-and-usage))_

 To get started with Cavy, install **cavy-cli** globally using yarn or npm: